kazemnejad/jekyll-course-website-template/README.md

 ```

 ### Custom Events
-Use `_events/` directory to add new Exam alert, use `type: exam`.
+Use `_events/` directory to add new custom events, use `type: raw_event`.
 These events will apear at the schedule page.
 ```markdown
 ---
 type: raw_event